 Momentum is building to outlaw cluster munitions.
 Last month 111 countries meeting in

 That treaty will open for signature on December 3, but the Bush administration has indicated that it does not support the convention.
-We urge you to support House Joint Resolution 91, which calls upon the administration to sign the Convention on Cluster Munitions, and to cosponsor the Cluster Munitions Civilian Protection Act of 2007 (H.R.
-1755).
+We urge you to support Senate Joint Resolution 37, which calls upon the United States to sign the Convention on Cluster Munitions, and to cosponsor the Cluster Munitions Civilian Protection Act of 2007 (S. 594).

 Cluster munitions are bombs, rockets, and artillery shells that disperse smaller submunitions over broad areas.
 Their humanitarian impact is clear.
 Designed to attack large vehicle and troop formations, and not for the insurgent-based conflicts we see today, cluster munitions are indiscriminant weapons.
 Many of their submunitions fail to explode initially, posing potentially lethal risks to anyone that might later disturb them, including children attracted to what can look like shiny toys.

 The United States has more than 700 million submunitions in its stockpile, the vast majority of which are aging and do not meet Department of Defense purchasing standards adopted in 2001 that require submunitions to have a 99 percent or higher functioning rate.
 Also, for the current fiscal year the